Glossary of terms¶

 - task generating code¶

-The code which creates a new task upon being executed.
-In OmpSs-2, it can occur when encountering a
+The code which execution create a new task.
+In OmpSs-2 it can occurs when encountering a

 task